andrew-wilkes/godot-chess/README.md

 `src/engine/TestUDPClient.tscn` is a Godot scene used to test the UDPClient scene in conjunction with `iopiper` (UDP server) and `sampler` (Chess Engine substitute).
 It has export vars for the paths to these programs.
 It starts the server and passes it the path to the engine.
 The server then starts the engine.
 Then it sends a text string and times out if no return datagram is received.
 Otherwise, it continually sends a count value until the scene is closed.

 The test scene should also, terminate the sub-process of the UDP Server which in turn should terminate it's sub-process of the engine.

+Now there is a `src/engine/TestChessEngine.tscn` to test the actual engine and extends an `Engine` class that finds the files rather than using the export vars to get the file paths.

 A utility such as **Htop** is useful to monitor running processes.
 They may be displayed in a Tree, killed, and searched for.